Chia-Network/chia-network.github.io/collections/_posts/2020-11-10-pools-in-chia.md

 author: "[Bram Cohen](https://twitter.com/bramcohen)"
 ---

+*Update*: Check the [Pooling FAQ](https://github.com/Chia-Network/chia-blockchain/wiki/Pooling-FAQ) for more updates.

 As the launch of Chia’s mainnet approaches I want to go over the current status of farmer pools in Chia and what the plans for pooling are in the future.

 **TL;DR** We don't have pooling fully implemented yet but are building in hooks to make two approaches to farmer pools work well in the future.